Strain Problems got you in a Twist? Try StrainRelief: A Quantum-Accurate Tool for Ligand Strain Calculations: Introduction

 \section{Introduction}

 Structure-based drug design has been an incredibly effective strategy for drug discovery since structural biology techniques like x-ray crystallography entered the field in the 1980s.\cite{structuredrugdesign} In this paradigm, new drugs are designed by chemists to fit into an experimentally determined, 3D protein pocket.
 This “lock and key” style approach intimately relies on accurately predicting and evaluating the pose of any proposed ligand molecule in its pocket.
 One of the most important metrics in evaluating the quality of a ligand pose is the ligand strain energy.\cite{ligboundconf} Strain energy is defined as the energy difference between the bound and unbound conformations of a ligand (Eqn. \ref{eqn:ligand_strain}), and this metric is valuable because the vast majority of ligand conformations observed in experimentally measured drug-protein complexes have low strain.\cite{ligboundconf} The logic of this is simple.
 A ligand will only bind to a protein if it is energetically favourable for it to do so.
 If the conformation required for a ligand to fit into a pocket is too strained, it will not bind.
 This concept is not just true in the abstract; ligand strain energy has been used as a metric to drive success on real drug discovery projects.\cite{huang2014design, safina2017design} An accurate ligand strain energy filter can have great value for structure-based drug discovery.
+Here we define ligand strain as an enthalpy, not a free energy, as entropic contributions are not considered.
 In this paper, we present StrainRelief, a tool that measures ligand strain energy near the accuracy of \textit{ab initio} quantum chemistry.